 in the shell:

-> help router router - access to routing service Examples: routes // display routing table routes 2 // display routes to node 2 addroute 27, 29 // add a route to node 27 via node 29 delroute 2 // delete route number 2 delroutesto 27 // delete all routes to node 27 delroutes // delete all routes trace 27 // trace route to node 27 ping 27 // check if node 27 is accessible Parameters: - router.MTU - maximum data transfer size - router.auto1hop - automatically assume single hop routes - router.defaultLink - default link to use Commands: - routes - print routing table - addroute - add a route to the routing table - delroute - delete a route from the routing table - delroutesto - delete all routes to specified node from the routing table - delroutes - delete all routes from the routing table
+> help router router - access to routing service Examples: routes // display routing table routes 2 // display routes to node 2 addroute 27, 29 // add a route to node 27 via node 29 delroute 'as7623' // delete route with UUID as7623 editroute 'as7623', metric: 5.0 // edit route to change metric delroutesto 27 // delete all routes to node 27 delroutes // delete all routes trace 27 // trace route to node 27 ping 27 // check if node 27 is accessible Parameters: - router.MTU - maximum data transfer size - router.RTU - recommended data transfer size - router.auto1hop - automatically assume single hop routes - router.defaultLink - default link to use Commands: - routes - print routing table - addroute - add a route to the routing table - editroute - edit a route in the routing table - delroute - delete a route from the routing table - delroutesto - delete all routes to specified node from the routing table - delroutes - delete all routes from the routing table